 We’ve tried to convey, through photo’s, stories and our trip report travelogues our view of the marvelous world of opals.
-I am an admitted opalholic who considers himself blessed to be able to work with this beautiful and magical stone and share it with others.
+I am an admitted opalholic who considers himself blessed to be able to work with this beautiful, magical stone and share it with others.
 Read on for a bit of our history, a glimpse of our trips to Australia and photo’s of opal mining and Australian outback scenery.
 Enjoy the site and thanks for stopping by!

 In 1997 two people with an intense love for the dazzling beauty of opals started the Village Smithy Opals, Inc. Much of our opal purchasing money was being spent on rough opals that had been filtered through several middlemen and the price was far too high.
 We had tried buying opals, via the mail direct from Australia, through people dubiously calling themselves “miners”, with the same results.
 We knew we could do better.
 In 2000, we made our first trip to outback Australia to buy our opal rough direct from the miners at substantial savings.